 No default config file found.
 You may specify one with `-p /path/goaccess.conf`

-Let's copy the file to its parent folder, where GoAccess can find it:
+In that case, then you can copy the file to its parent folder, where GoAccess can find it:

 sudo cp /usr/local/etc/goaccess/goaccess.conf /usr/local/etc/